Agent

 Fwyin nodded, turning back around to survey the landscape one last time.

-Sticking out like a sore thumb against the lively foliage of the forest was a huge concrete building.
-Despite its size, the building—or ‘Facility 045’ had managed to evade the organization’s detection for many months.
-It was only when the organization devoted all of its resources to Facility 045’s search after the confirmed destruction of the other facilities, was its location discovered.
+Sticking out like a sore thumb against the lively foliage of the forest was a giant concrete building.
+Despite its size, the building—or ‘Facility 045’ had managed to evade the organization’s detection for months on end.
+It was only when the organization fully devoted all of its resources to the facility’s search was it finally discovered.

-Efficiently and ruthless, Fwyin took down anyone in his way.
-The sound of his footsteps were quickly muffled beneath the ensuing chaos once his squad’s infiltration was discovered.
-As he ran, the familiar suits of the scientists and the panicked voices of freed hostages brought back memories of his childhood—of his failure.
+Efficient and ruthless, Fwyin took down anyone in his way.
+The sound of his footsteps were quickly muffled beneath the ensuing chaos once his squad’s infiltration was revealed.
+As he ran, the familiar sight of scientists and the panicked voices of freed hostages brought back memories of his childhood—of his failure.

 ”Stay behind me.”